LuckyTurtleDev/docker-images/README.md

 # My Docker Images

-This repo provide my docker image for third-party software.
-It features automatically rebuild, if a new base image is released.
-And also multiplatform support, automatically version updaes and version and semver tags for many images.
+This repo provide docker images for third-party software.
+Multiplatform support, automatically version updates and version and semver tags are available for many images.
+Also all images feature automatically rebuild after new base image release.

 Click on the software name at the table below, to go to the readme of the associated docker image.